opencollab/debile/contrib/clemux/docker/README.rst

 First you will need to run postgresql.
 If you're using systemd:

- $ sudo cp debile-postgresql.service /etc/systemd/system/
+ $ sudo cp postgresql-debile.service /etc/systemd/system/

  $ sudo systemctl start postgresql-debile.service